Questions about International Co-op?

 - Have successfully completed at least one co-op experience with an acceptable or above average evaluation or in lieu of a co-op experience, equivalent prior work experience will be considered and evaluated

-- Other requirements include foreign language proficiency (depending on country), and a personal interview with an International Co-op Team member.
+- Other requirements include foreign language proficiency (depending on country) and an approved application and all submitted materials through the International Co-op Portal.